Top 11 Time Management Tips from the Industry Experts

 We all want to feel accomplished at work, leave the office after a productive 8 hours on the dot, and head home for some time to ourselves or with our families, stress-free.
 Is it too much to ask to have our cake and eat it too?
 The quick answer is NO.

-According to my time management, an average American spends 7.6 hours per day working, 2.5 on household activities, and 8.6 sleeping, if they’re lucky.
+According to the BLS, an average American spends 7.6 hours per day working, 2.5 on household activities, and 8.6 sleeping, if they’re lucky.
 If they have children under the age of 6, they spend another 2 hours on childcare.
 That, coupled with the 18.7 hours for work, housework, and sleep, means there are less than 4 hours for eating, commuting, taking care of necessities, and maybe sitting down for a minute or two.
 A lot to handle in one day.

 But with the right time management approach, you can accomplish more in a day, boost your professional life, manage your schedule efficiently, and equally reduce stress levels.

 However, for those able to manage their time efficiently, this statistic can be washed away, and there can be more time for the things you enjoy.
-More importantly, for this article, managing your time efficiently at work will increase your productivity and help you accomplish more, driving revenue growth and easing your mind at home.
+More importantly, for this article, managing time efficiently at work will increase your productivity as well as employee productivity and help you accomplish more, driving revenue growth and easing your mind at home.
 Let’s go through some time management tips to help you make this happen.

 Time management is required to achieve long or short-term goals, prioritize tasks, schedule appointments, and optimize tasks more constructively.
 With consistency and diligence, you can positively impact your life and hone new time management skills.
 We have curated these time management tips to help you establish firm boundaries, reclaim your time, and strategize better for a more appropriate work-life balance.